 FY2020 Hokuryu fire drill

-The purpose of the festival is to promote close cooperation between the Hokuryu Fire Company Brigades and the Hokuryu Branch Office, to demonstrate the comprehensive firefighting capabilities of the town, and to practice firefighting techniques, thereby raising the morale of firefighters and promoting fire prevention awareness among the local residents.
+The purpose of this event is to strengthen cooperation between the various divisions of the Hokuryu Fire Brigade and the Hokuryu Branch Office, demonstrate the comprehensive firefighting capabilities of Hokuryu Town, and practice firefighting techniques, thereby raising the morale of firefighters and promoting fire prevention awareness among local residents.

-• Cooperation:Hokkaido Prefectural Police Asahikawa Area Fukagawa Police Station, Hokuryu Town Traffic Safety Instructor Association, Hokuryu Town Yawara Nursery School
+• cooperation:Hokkaido Prefectural Police Asahikawa Branch Fukagawa Police Station, Hokuryu Town Traffic Safety Instructor Association, Hokuryu Town Yawara Nursery School

 • Fukagawa District Fire Department, Hokuryu Fire Brigade 1st Division